Evelyn-H/untold-aeons-rules/Untold Aeons.md

 Unarmed attacks have a base damage of "0+", i.e. your Toughness without any bonuses

 How to handle shotguns?
+No clue :p

 ## Open Questions

-  - Pusing rolls?
-    - Okay, Idea:
-      What if players can push a roll by spending a Karma point.
-Makes those more interesting and narratively makes sense too!
-  - Stress from (dis)adv or not?
   - What a bout a RQ-esque Passions mechanic?